-Social anxiety disorder (SAD) is one of the most common mental disorders, affecting the emotional and mental wellbeing of millions of U.S. adults and adolescents who find themselves caught up in a densely interconnected network of fear and avoidance of social situations.
+Social anxiety disorder (SAD) is one of the most common mental disorders, affecting the emotional and mental well-being of millions of U.S. adults and adolescents who find themselves caught up in a densely interconnected network of fear and avoidance of social situations.
 SAD is the second most diagnosed form of anxiety in the United States.
-Statistics estimate 40 million U.S. adults will experience SAD.
-The National Institute of Mental Health estimates 9.1% of adolescents (ages 10 to 19) currently experience symptoms, and 1.3% have severe impairment.
+Statistics estimate that 40 million U.S. adults will experience SAD.
+The National Institute of Mental Health estimates that 9.1% of adolescents (ages 10 to 19) currently experience symptoms, and 1.3% have severe impairment.
 Statistics are imperfect for LGBTQ+ persons; the Anxiety and Depression Association of America estimates their susceptibility is 1.5-2.5 times higher than that of their straight or gender-conforming counterparts.
-All statistics are fluid, however; a high percentage of persons who experience SAD refuse treatment, fail to disclose it, or remain ignorant of its symptoms.
+All statistics are fluid, however; a high percentage of persons who experience SAD refuse treatment, fail to disclose or remain ignorant of its symptoms.

 The commitment-to-remedy rate for those experiencing SAD in the first year is less than 6%.
 This statistic is reflective of symptoms that manifest perceptions of worthlessness and futility.
 SAD also has lower recovery-remission rates because many of the afflicted are unable to afford treatment due to symptom-induced employment instability.
 Over 70% of SAD persons are in the lowest economic group.

 Social anxiety disorder is a pathological form of everyday anxiety.
 Feeling anxious or apprehensive in certain situations is normal; most individuals are nervous speaking in front of a group and anxious when visiting their dentist.
-The typical individual recognizes the normalcy of a situation and accords it appropriate attention.
+The typical individual recognizes the normalcy of a situation and accords it with appropriate attention.
 The SAD person anticipates it, personalizes it, dramatizes it, and obsesses on its negative implications.
 The clinical term “disorder” identifies extreme or excessive impairment that negatively affects functionality.

 The generic symptom of SAD is intense apprehension—the fear of being judged, negatively evaluated and ridiculed.
 There is persistent anxiety and fear of social situations such as dating, interviewing for a position, answering a question in class, or dealing with authority.
 Often, mere functionality in perfunctory situations―eating in front of others, riding a bus, using a public restroom—can be unduly stressful.